Explore the Natural Wonders of Tasmania on Foot and Under the Stars

 Bay of Fires

 Located on Tasmania's east coast, the Bay of Fires is a stunning stretch of coastline known for its pristine beaches and crystal-clear waters.
 There are a range of hiking trails in the area, including the Bay of Fires Walk, which takes you through some of the most beautiful scenery in the region.
-With a range of campsites available, you can spend your nights listening to the waves and watching the stars.
+With an assortment of campsites available, you can spend your nights embracing the serenity, and enjoy the sounds of the vibrant Tassie bush.

 Bay of Fires Tasmania